29k Asset Management

 Nifty IT · 7 April 2025

-Single-session fall on the Monday after US tariff announcements.
-All ten index constituents declined.
+Single-session fall on the Monday after US tariff announcements, with IT among the hardest-hit sectors.

 Nasdaq · April 2025